Bed Sheets

 Silk's elastic quality makes it an ideal material for garments.

-Drawbacks of Silk
+Drawbacks Of Silk

 As with every material, silk also possesses some disadvantages such as: